preetoshii/samesisters/documentation/samesisters-design-doc.md

 - No binary language, just visual representation
 - Swiping right adds corresponding pieces to the deck
 - Can swipe right on both, one, or neither
+- Swiping left on both (or neither) adds BOTH types of pieces
 - Pieces aren't pre-loaded - only added after filter selection

 ### 2. Piece Cards